bute88/t265_px4/README.md

 for more information in here - https://docs.px4.io/main/en/middleware/uxrce_dds.html (under Starting the Client)

+### Communication
+Now we need to handle the communication between the LattePanda and the Pixhawk using FTDI adapter from USB to serial UART on TEME2 port on the pixhawk.

 After sucsesfully initzalizing the camera runing in the termianl - ros2 launch realsense2_camera rs_launch.py